 Try inserting any other sin into that situation.
-Does your husband, pastor, etc., have the authority to tell you it’s OK to lie?
+Does your husband, pastor, or anyone else have the authority to tell you it’s OK to lie?
 Cuss?
 Covet?
 Of course not.
 And why would they even consider doing such a thing?

 My point exactly.

 The issue here is that this particular sin (teaching/exercising authority over men) has become so acceptable in the church that we no longer even see it as sin.
-If you were to ask [your husband and pastor] to show you from Scripture where God says it’s OK for them to allow you to teach men, they would quickly realize that they are not basing their decision on Scripture (because there is no Scripture that allows them to do this), but on their own opinion that it’s OK, which has been heavily influenced by the fact that this sin is now so widely acceptable in the church at large.
+If your husband or pastor gave you the go ahead to preach to or teach men in the gathered assembly of the church body, and you were to ask him to show you in Scripture where God says it’s OK for him to allow you to do that, he would quickly realize that he is not basing his decision on Scripture (because there is no Scripture that allows him to give you that permission), but on his own personal opinion that it’s OK.
+And that opinion has been heavily influenced by the fact that this sin is now so widely acceptable in the church at large.

 Beth Moore is a perfect example of why husbands and pastors should not allow or encourage women to violate God’s word by teaching men.
 Beth Moore started out teaching a women’s Sunday school class in her home church.
 It grew.
 Men wanted to attend the class (a problem I’ve addressed here).
 She was hesitant, so she talked to her husband and pastor about it.
-They both told her it was OK because she would be teaching the men “under their authority” (despite the fact that there’s no passage of Scripture that allows them to say that or gives them the right to lay some sort of mantle of authority on her) That initial compromise led to another and another.
-Fast forward to today, and this is still the argument Beth Moore – in all of her false doctrinal glory – uses for preaching to men.
+They both told her it was OK because she would be teaching the men “under their authority” (despite the fact that there’s no passage of Scripture that allows them to say that or gives them the right to lay some sort of “mantle of authority” on her) That initial compromise led to another and another.
+Fast forward to today, and this is still the argument Beth Moore – in all of her false doctrinal glory – uses for preaching to men if she bothers to defend herself at all.
 And she has influenced thousands of women (and their husbands and pastors) to do the same.

 Why Asking Women to Preach Is Spiritual Abuse by Josh Buice